CodeShayk/FeatureOne/README.md

 --

 ### What is a feature toggle?
-> Feature toggle is a mechanism that allows code to be turned â€œonâ€ or â€œoffâ€ remotely without the need for a deploy.
+> Feature toggle is a mechanism that allows code to be turned “on” or “off” remotely without the need for a deploy.
 Feature toggles are commonly used in applications to gradually roll out new features, allowing teams to test changes on a small subset of users before releasing them to everyone.

 ### How feature toggles work
 > Feature toggle is typically a logical check added to codebase to execute or ignore certain functionality in context based on evaluated status of the toggle at runitme.
 >
 > In code, the functionality to be released is wrapped so that it can be controlled by the status of a feature toggle.
-If the status of the feature toggle is â€œonâ€, then the wrapped functionality is executed.
-If the status of the feature toggle is â€œoffâ€, then the wrapped functionality is skipped.
+If the status of the feature toggle is “on”, then the wrapped functionality is executed.
+If the status of the feature toggle is “off”, then the wrapped functionality is skipped.
 The statuses of each feature is provided by a store provider external to the application.

 ### The benefits of feature toggles
 > The primary benefit of feature flagging is that it mitigates the risks associated with releasing changes to an application.
 Whether it be a new feature release or a small refactor, there is always the inherent risk of releasing new regressions.
-To mitigate this, changes to an application can be placed behind feature toggles, allowing them to be turned â€œonâ€ or â€œoffâ€ in the event of an emergency.
+To mitigate this, changes to an application can be placed behind feature toggles, allowing them to be turned “on” or “off” in the event of an emergency.

 How to use FeatureOne
 --